Skip to main content

 Acquisition Planning.
 Acquisition planning should start when an agency identifies a need for supplies, construction and/or services.
 When practical, utilize an Integrated Product Team (IPT) approach to develop the acquisition strategy.
 This early teaming effort may reduce false starts and resultant delays that frequently accompany the preparation of a complex procurement.
 (Reference DOD Source Selection Procedures 2.1.1 )

 Best Practice: Some of the decisions/determinations made during the planning phase are key and will impact the entire acquisition from source selection through contract administration.
-Including key stakeholders, such as contract administrators, Contracting Officer’s Representatives (CORs), Quality Assurance (QA) and Property Administrator, will help to ensure consideration of issues that may impact the requirements, performance, and acquisition strategy as a whole.
+Including key stakeholders, such as contract administrators, Contracting officer’s Representatives (CORs), Quality Assurance (QA) and Property Administrator, will help to ensure consideration of issues that may impact the requirements, performance, and acquisition strategy as a whole.

 Risk Assessment.
 Risk analysis is a critical component of acquisition planning, and the market research results should be a primary consideration as part of this analysis.
 Early identification, formation, and direct involvement of the acquisition team (and key stakeholders) will help to ensure a comprehensive understanding of the requirements and any marketplace influences on risk and risk mitigation.
 (Reference DOD Source Selection Procedures 2.1.1.2 )